BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Experiments

-As for wall-clock time (Figure~\ref{fig:progress_plots}, right), for any fixed time budget, \N{Bustle} (orange) solves more tasks than the baselines.
-Despite the overhead of calling the model, \N{Bustle} (orange) still solves 24 tasks within 10 seconds, outperforming the baseline synthesizer (blue) which only solves 17 tasks. \N{Bustle} also outperforms the domain-specific heuristics, despite the model being slower to execute.
-Furthermore, when using both the model and heuristics (red), the synthesizer performs the best overall, solving 25 tasks within 10 seconds, while the heuristics-only approach only solves 23 tasks.
-This indicates that although learning in the loop outperforms domain-specific heuristics, the two approaches can be combined to achieve better performance than either approach alone.
-Finally, we can see that premise selection (purple) was slightly helpful, leading to 2 more solved tasks within 10 seconds compared to the baseline, but with much less improvement than \N{Bustle}.
-This is evidence that using learning from partial executions within the synthesis loop is crucial for \N{Bustle}'s success.
+\end{enumerate} \paragraph{Results} The results on our 38 new benchmarks are shown in Figure~\ref{fig:progress_orig}.
+Whether comparing by the number of expressions (left) or the wall-clock time (right), \N{Bustle} (red-dash) performs quite well, solving 31 tasks within 30 million candidate expressions or 30 seconds.
+It outperforms all other methods besides one that uses \textit{both} the model and the heuristics (purple).
+In particular, \N{Bustle} outperforms the domain-specific heuristics, even though the heuristics are much faster to execute compared to running model inference.
+Furthermore, when using both the model and heuristics (purple), the synthesizer performs the best overall.
+This indicates that although learning in the loop outperforms domain-specific heuristics, the two approaches can be combined to achieve better performance than either alone.

+Results on SyGuS benchmarks in Figure~\ref{fig:progress_sygus} were broadly similar, with one exception: the handwritten heuristics perform slightly better than (heuristic-free) \N{Bustle}.
+There are a few important caveats to this, however.
+First, the SyGuS problems are slightly different from the kinds of problems in our 38 new benchmark tasks and the training data, e.g., some SyGuS problems have an incredibly large number of examples or use string-manipulation functionality outside our DSL.
+Second, our heuristics substantially outperform all other baselines, which suggests that they are strong heuristics to begin with.
+Third, we still see a substantial improvement by \textit{combining} the \N{Bustle} model with heuristics, so the best performing algorithm does indeed use \N{Bustle}.

+\N{Bustle} outperforms both DeepCoder-style premise selection methods (green and pink).
+Premise selection allows some tasks to be solved faster, but it does not lead to more tasks being solved overall compared to the no-model baseline (black).
+This is evidence that learning in the loop is important to guide the search as it happens, and one step of learning at the beginning of search is not as effective.
+We furthermore observe that using property signatures (green) leads to better performance than not (pink), since they can help the models be more robust to train-test distribution shift.

+\N{Bustle} also outperforms RobustFill (orange).
+Relatively speaking, RobustFill performs better on the SyGuS tasks than our new tasks, which may indicate that some of our new tasks are more difficult due to the use of conditionals.
+Overall, RobustFill does not perform well, possibly because the end-to-end neural approach is less robust to the train-test distribution shift, and because its complex model cannot predict programs as quickly as \N{Bustle}'s fast combinatorial search.